In this first home buyer guide, we will help you learn how to buy your first home in record time.

 Building and Pest Reports can save you a lot of money in the future.
 Wherever possible, hire your own pest and building inspector to ensure you’re getting an honest assessment.

 A lot of Brisbane properties are susceptible to flooding.

 If the property you are looking at buying is on a flood plain, it is extremely important to get a flood report and fully understand it.
 Flood susceptibility affects both insurance premiums and resale value.

 Get a free flood report on the Brisbane City Council website.

-If you’re planning on travelling to and from work every day, you need to be aware of commute times.
+If you plan on travelling to and from work daily, you need to be aware of commute times.

-Although most property inspections take place on weekends, you should always do a weekday morning and afternoon check that coincide with the times that you will be commuting.
+Most property inspections take place on weekends when people are not going to work, so you won’t get a true picture of commute times.
+You should always do a weekday morning and afternoon check that coincides with the times that you will be commuting.

 Tools like WalkScore can give you a great idea of how long it will take you to get to places like train stations or supermarkets.

 Microburbs is another great tool that can help you understand the local area.
 It will give you a range of demographic data (that comes directly from the census) to help you understand if the area is right for your lifestyle.

 As a first home buyer, it’s easy to fall into the trap of believing everything that a real estate agent says, especially if they’re friendly and approachable.
 However, there’s one thing that you need to remember: